 Review of the chemical manufacturer's responsible systems relating to environmental & quality management, health & safety, social responsibility

 - On-Site Visit (Optional)

-Control at chemical supplier facility to check product stewardship system
+Control at chemical supplier facility to check product stewardship system (for ZDHC Level 2)

 We recognize that chemical formulations and bills of substances (BoS) are highly guarded intellectual property.
 The information provided is encrypted and stored by the certifying institute and OEKO-TEX®.
 No recipes are publicly shared anywhere.

 - 100% disclosure of your formulation is not mandatory